parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 Open the generator `hello-universe.html` file on your editor.
 It will simply contain:

 ```
-<h1>Welcome to Electroniq</h1>
+<h1 id="welcome-to-electroniq">Welcome to Electroniq</h1>
 <p><em>Electroniq</em> is a new blog about space, distant galaxies and black holes.</p>

-<p>We'll talk about <a href="https://en.wikipedia.org/wiki/Holographic_principle">the holographic principle</a>, dark matter and the beauty of space in infrared light.</p>
+<p>We&#39;ll talk about <a href="https://en.wikipedia.org/wiki/Holographic_principle">the holographic principle</a>, dark matter and the beauty of space in infrared light.</p>
 <p>This blog is run by <strong>Tara</strong> and <strong>Elias</strong>.</p>
 ```

 Metalsmith has converted your article from Markdown into HTML.
 This is a good start but our page is incomplete.
 There's no <head> or navigation or any structure, and we're not using information in our YAML frontmatter.

 What we need is a template to display this page.
 Let's make one now.

 ## Templates